 • Environmental Protection Act 1990

-As Organisers, it is our policy to manage the Slide and OTS Winter Trade Show in accordance with the above and make the exhibition a safe environment as far as is reasonably practicable.
+As organisers, it is our policy to manage the Slide and OTS Winter show in accordance with the above and make the exhibition a safe environment as far as is reasonably practicable.
 This section of the manual has been produced to provide Exhibitors with clear, simple suggestions for understanding and implementing a suitable and sufficient safety management programme to comply with Health and Safety procedures.

 Exhibitor Responsibilities